 Once operational, the project will help treat domestic wastewater in seven districts: Hai Ba Trung, Dong Da, Ba Dinh, Tay Ho, Cau Giay, Ha Dong and Thanh Tri.
 Hanoi also hopes that the project will "rescue" the capital's polluted rivers, including the To Lich, Lu, Set and part of the Nhue rivers.

-The Yen Xa wastewater treatment system project includes the construction of a wastewater treatment plant with a capacity of 270,000m3/day and night; construction of a collection sewer system, interceptor sewers and connection system (along both sides of the To Lich and Lu rivers), and the new urban area of Ha Dong.
-The total length is about 52.62km.
+Yen Xa wastewater treatment system project includes construction of a wastewater treatment plant with a capacity of 270,000m3/day and night; construction of a sewer collection system, sewer interceptor and connection system (along both sides of To Lich and Lu rivers), and Ha Dong new urban area.
+Total length is about 52.62km.

-The project was launched in 2016, with the goal of completion in 2020, but was delayed to 2022 but has yet to be operational.
-Hanoi has set a new deadline for the system to be operational in 2025.
+The project was launched in 2016, with the target of completion in 2020, but was delayed to 2022 but has yet to be operational.
+Hanoi has set a new deadline for the system to be operational by 2025.

 According to Dan Tri